Facebook Pixel

 5.0 Network Troubleshooting

-Explain the network troubleshooting methodology.
+Explain the troubleshooting methodology.

 • Identify the problem